locnho/AqualinkD/README.md

 -->

+# Updates in 2.6.9 (July 26 2025)
+* Config fixes for 0x33 ID / PDA
+* Changes to virtual buttons and light modes
+* Updates to aqmanager & config editor
+* Updates to jandy device logging & heatpump performance.
+* Increased performance of external sensors
+* Added unit of measure for External sensors
+* External sensors now have rexexp support (good for onewire devices)

 # Updates in 2.6.8 (June 29 2025)
 * Fixed some UI bugs, added download config option
 * Changes to config options & config editor